 However, the same research also revealed overall dissatisfaction with mobile offerings in the sector.
 One respondent noted that: "Gambling apps are filled with UX dark patterns".
 In fact, it quickly emerged that most find current platforms challenging to use, with the majority of participants telling us that bookies fail to present information on-screen in a way that is meaningful to them.

 A quick mock-up exploring how conversational UX and AI could be used to improve user experiences in mobile betting.

 It strikes me then that the opportunity in the rise of AI is not in creating more ethically questionable practices like limiting customers.
 The future of AI in gambling, and maybe even gambling itself, comes in meeting the desires of the customer.
 Surely this is the only way everybody wins?

 What do the bookies think?:

-To get more insight into the (perhaps illogical) quandary, I got in touch with Max Andrew, Founder of the exciting new platform, Betster.
+To get more insight into the (perhaps illogical) quandary, I got in touch with Max Andrew, Founder of the exciting new platform, betsharp.
 The market's latest entrant is seeking to disrupt the big names, empowering customers through a streamlined betting experience, access to credible tips and the ability to view detailed statistics of your own betting.

-“The idea behind Betster is simply about giving more control to the punter.
+“The idea behind betsharp is simply about giving more control to the punter.
 At the moment, there’s actually very little of that going on in the major apps.
 Even at a basic level, the betting experience is clunky and not particularly intuitive.